 3. Two scholarly articles outlining the aesthetically compelling and novel features of Asia-Pacific women's photography.

-- Anne Maxwell, "Celebrities of Theatre and Bohemia: The Stylish Portraits of May and Mina Moore," in Shifting Focus, Colonial Australian Photography 1850-1920.
+- Maxwell, Anne.
+"Celebrities of Theatre and Bohemia: The Stylish Portraits of May and Mina Moore," in Shifting Focus, Colonial Australian Photography 1850-1920.
 Australian Scholarly Publishing, 2015

 Colonial Australian Popular Fiction: A Digital Archive

 Colonial Australian Popular Fiction is an online bibliography and digital archive that gathers together for the first time a wide range of vibrant colonial writing that has previously been difficult to access.
-This archive began as part of a larger ARC-funded project based at The University of Melbourne, Australia, which has been examining the history of Australian popular or genre fiction from the early to late colonial period.
+This archive began as part of a larger ARC-funded project based at the University of Melbourne, Australia, which has been examining the history of Australian popular or genre fiction from the early to late colonial period.
 Colonial Australian Popular Fiction is designed to operate as a major reading, research and teaching resource.
 It makes available a wide selection of popular colonial publications, many of which are now rare and out of print.
 Texts are imaged and presented in their original format, highlighting the physical and visual aspects of book production in what was a dynamic and competitive colonial publishing scene.
 The archive is now being extended and developed as part of an ongoing collaboration with the Library at the University of Melbourne.

 Rachael Weaver, Literary Influence, Canonicity and the Historical in the Career of William Gosse Hay